jduque1989/Python-tools/README.md

 # Python-tools
-Welcome to Python Life-Hacks, a diverse collection of Python tools and scripts designed to simplify and enhance your digital life.
+Welcome to Python and Bash Life-Hacks, a diverse collection of Python and Bash tools and scripts designed to simplify and enhance your digital life.
 This repository is a treasure trove of practical utilities ranging from internet speed testing to a variety of innovative Python projects.Each tool in this repository has been carefully developed with the aim of providing easy-to-use, efficient solutions for everyday challenges.